storytelling + spoken word

 Dan Gordon

-Dante brings stories that entertain, amuse, and challenge students to think about how to make important decisions.
-Students battle with the pressure to fit in and the temptation to be different.
+Dante brings stories that entertain, amuse, and challenge participants to think about how to make important decisions.
+Participants battle with the pressure to fit in and the temptation to be different.
 It can be difficult to follow your truth when other influences present conflicting messages.
 Dante’s characters will make you laugh, cry and think.
-Each tale will have excitement, intrigue, and surprises, as students experience the world of wonder, comparing it with the challenges of their own lives.
+Each tale will have excitement, intrigue, and surprises, as participants experience the world of wonder, comparing it with the challenges of their own lives.

 Single Performance